ymcui/Chinese-LLaMA-Alpaca-3/README_EN.md

 Question 5: Why not perform full pre-training instead of using LoRA?
 Question 6: Why is the conversational performance of Llama-3-Chinese not good?
 Question 7: Why does the instruction model reply saying it is ChatGPT?
-Question 8: Why not train from Meta-Llama-3-Instruct?
+Question 8: What are the differences between v1 and v2 of the Instruct model?
 ```

 ## Disclaimer